What does “Content created by Clue with financial support from Bayer” mean?

 None at all.
 There are no approvals or stipulations about what we cover, beyond the agreed-upon topics of hormones and contraception.

 What processes does Clue have in place to make sure its coverage of Bayer and its products will remain objective?

-To the best of our abilities, we have separated the production of editorial content and sponsored content, in the same way that many journalistic outlets now have sponsored content teams and editorial teams which operate independently.
+To the best of our abilities, we have separated the production of editorial content and sponsored content, in the same way, that many journalistic outlets now have sponsored content teams and editorial teams that operate independently.
 But Clue is smaller than most newspapers and magazines, so to get this project started, some of our editorial writers will contribute writing and research to sponsored articles.

 All contributors to the sponsored content campaign have been trained by Clue staff on our values, ethics, and standards, along with our principles of scientific accuracy.